Global Partnerships’ team is based out of Seattle, WA, USA; Managua, Nicaragua; Santa Barbara, CA, USA; and Nairobi, Kenya.

 She is responsible for monitoring GP’s compliance with our contractual obligations, and for coordinating the documentation and closing of loan transactions, primarily in East Africa.
 Carlyn joined GP in 2009 and through her time at the organization, she has gained a strong understanding of the impact of GP’s model.
 Study abroad experiences in Ghana, Guatemala and Spain initially inspired her to work for an organization like GP, which empowers individuals and families living in poverty.
 Carlyn holds a B.A. in international studies with concentrations in business and Spanish from Elon University.

-She is responsible for the administrative coordination of GP's Managua office, including human resources, office efficiency, supervision of administrative staff and service contracts, and coordination of purchasing process.
+Her responsibilities include human resources, office efficiency, supervision of administrative staff and service contracts, and coordination of purchasing process.
 She has an accounting degree from the Universidad de Tecnología y Comercio UNITEC at Managua.

 Ana Cutts Dougherty

 Research & Impact Associate

 Ana joined Global Partnerships in August 2017 as a Research & Impact Programs Associate.

 She identifies the social impact and investment potential of new initiatives through research and field visits to GP partners.
 Ana was a Morehead-Cain Scholar and a Davis United World College Scholar at the University of North Carolina at Chapel Hill, where she earned a B.A. in Economics with a second major in Global Studies and a minor in Philosophy, Politics, & Economics.
 Ana’s path has been shaped by her experiences learning about and working on entrepreneurial leadership education in South Africa, affordable housing in Argentina, and public defense in Washington, D.C.
 She has interned with an impact investing firm in Tbilisi, Georgia, and carried out research in Armenia for a mission-driven impact investing fund to promote the economic integration of refugees and migrants in Armenia and Turkey.